 Tiling The Floor Up Against The Cabinets

-And not underneath the cabinets.
-A lot of homeowners just do a new floor, leave the old cabinets and tile right to it.
-So if there’s ever a leak underneath the sink or the dishwasher leaks, you won’t see it and that water will end up going downstairs.
+When putting in a new floor, a lot of homeowners leave the existing cabinet boxes in place and tile up against them.
+This is not a good idea!
+If there is ever a leak underneath the sink or the dishwasher leaks, you won’t see it and that water will end up going downstairs.

 Not Planning Out A Kitchen Properly